 K. Case Study - Holderness Coast Geology Made of hard rock (Chalk) to the North and weak rock to the south (Boulder Clay).
 Has one of Europe's fastest eroding coastlines at 2m / year.
-Human Influences Hard Engineering Lact as barriers to stop longshore drift.
-Lact as barriers to stop longshore drift.

-Beach reprofiling is the
+Human Influences Hard Engineering act as barriers to stop longshore drift. stabilise the base of cliffs stopping landslips. reflect wave energy back out to sea.
+Soft Engineering - Beach nourishment is where sand is pumped - Beach reprofiling is the Managed retreat means deciding that some areas

-some areas

-Managed retreat means deciding that